chenyk1990/eqcct/README.md

 ## Description

-**EQCCT** package is a production-ready EarthQuake detection and phase picking method using the Compact Convolutional Transformer
+**EQCCT** package is a production-ready EarthQuake detection and phase-picking method using the Compact Convolutional Transformer

-## Reference
-If you find this package useful, please do not forget to cite the following paper.

-    Saad, O.M., Chen, Y.F., Siervo, D., Zhang, F., Savvaidis, A., Huang, G., Igonin, N., Fomel, S., and Chen, Y., (2023).
-EQCCT: A production-ready EarthQuake detection and phase picking method using the Compact Convolutional Transformer, IEEE Transactions on Geoscience and Remote Sensing, 61, 4504212.

-BibTeX:

-	@article{eqcct,
-	  author={Omar M. Saad and Yunfeng Chen and Daniel Siervo and Fangxue Zhang and Alexandros Savvaidis and Guo-chin Huang and Nadine Igonin and Sergey Fomel and Yangkang Chen}, title = {EQCCT: A production-ready EarthQuake detection and phase picking method using the Compact Convolutional Transformer}, journal={TBD},
-	  year=2023,
-	  volume=X,
-	  issue=X,
-	  pages={under review},
-	  doi={XXX},
-	}

 -----------
 ## Copyright